Master of Science in Communication at Drexel University

 - Nonprofit communication

-Drexel students in the Master in Communication program will form a framework that allows them to evaluate and implement effective communication campaigns and strategies across platforms, utilizing current tools and new technologies specific to the rapidly changing field of communication.
+Drexel students who earn a master’s degree in Communication will form a framework that allows them to evaluate and implement effective communication campaigns and strategies across platforms, utilizing current tools and new technologies specific to the rapidly changing field of communication.

 Drexel MS in Communication Students Will: